jinwood/jinwood.github.io/data/authors/default.md

 github: https://github.com/jinwood
 ---

 I'm a UK-based full-stack developer currently working at Cuckoo Internet as part of the platform team.
-We're building state-of-the-art serverless microservices, and I'm excited to be part of this cutting-edge work.
+We're building state-of-the-art serverless microservices and fast, attractive and user-friendly web interfaces.

 My passion for building great software drives me to constantly learn and grow.
 Over the past decade or so, I've worked with a variety of stacks and technologies.
 However, I've found my place with JavaScript and the node ecosystem.
 That said, I'm always interested in exploring new stacks and technologies.